swapnil3597/dataflow-tfrecord/README.md

 ```

 ### Step 3:
-Now, inorder to run the pipeline on GOOGLE VM Instance you may run,
+Now, inorder to run the pipeline on Google VM Instance you may run,
 ```bash
 bash run.sh
 ```